Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Vocational rehabilitation counselors assist people with disabilities in planning careers, and finding and keeping satisfying jobs.
+Vocational rehabilitation counselors assist people with disabilities in planning careers.
+These counselors also help them find and keep satisfying jobs.
 They evaluate the patient for the following:

 Education and job training history prior to the disability